 Our Spirituality includes all the ways we meet God and God meets us:

 St. Elizabeth Ann Seton adapted Vincent and Louise’s spirituality and way of service to the early 19th century Catholic Church in America.
-She founded the Sisters of Charity in Emmitsburg, Maryland, in 1809 to offer “every service in their power” to meet the spiritual and material needs of the poor, in schools, orphanages, hospitals, and many other ministries.
+She founded the Sisters of Charity in Emmitsburg, Maryland, in 1809 to offer “every service in their power” to meet the spiritual and material needs of those living in poverty.
+From the first pioneering schools, orphanages and hospitals, many other ministries have grown in response to the needs of today.

 Integrated and Focused on Mission